h15200/notes/system-design.md

 - example of apps that use a consensus algo under the hood - `zookeeper`, `Etcd` (EtsyDee) are both strongly consistent and highly available key-value storage that's often used to implement leader election

+#### Zookeeper (leader follower model) in detail

+- when you have replication, you need consensus.
+- In a zookeeper service, the same set of data is held in multiple machines
+- one machine is the leader.
+- clients connect to any instance of those nodes to get data
+- reads can be done from any node, leader or follower
+- writes must go through leader
+- uses distributed locks, so read consistency is guaranteed

 ### Consistency, Availability, CAP Theorem

 - availability is measured by `9s`.
 Five 9s means there are outages of seconds over a year